Strength

 (Note that rests are intuitive and should only just be long enough to allow the trainee to reach the next rung of the ladder)

-Keep adding one rep and resting a few seconds until you are unable to continue i.e. you mange 5 reps, rest a few seconds but cannot then manage 6.
+Keep adding one rep and resting a few seconds until you are unable to continue, i.e. you manage five reps, rest a few seconds but cannot then manage 6.
 This is the end of the first set.
-Using our previous trainee as an example again, our beginner client manages to ladder up to 5 reps in the first set - giving a rep total for that set of 15 (which is normally the total for their whole work out.)
+Using our previous trainee as an example again, our beginner client manages to ladder up to five reps in the first set - giving a rep total for that set of 15 (which is normally the total for their whole workout.)

-After 90 seconds rest, they perform ladders again and reach a high of 4 reps - giving a rep total of 10 reps and on their final set managed 3 reps giving a rep total for that set of 6 reps.
+After 90 seconds of rest, they perform ladders again and reach a high of four reps - giving a rep total of ten reps and on their final set managed three reps giving a rep total for that set of six reps.

-So, in total, our trainee will have completed 31 reps of pull ups - 16 reps more than they could normally have achieved!
+So, in total, our trainees will have completed 31 reps of pull-ups - 16 reps more than they would normally have achieved!

-Ladder training is an excellent tool for increasing overall training volume which can be applied to pretty much any exercise and provides a great way of exposing the trainee to a much higher volume of work than would normally be possible training in a more traditional way.
-It works very well with "easy" exercises like bodyweight pull ups, press ups and dips, as well as with traditional resistance exercises like squats, bench press and dead lifts - particularly when utilizing a substantial load.
+Ladder training is an excellent tool for increasing overall training volume which can be applied to any exercise and provides a great way of exposing the trainee to a much higher volume of work than would normally be training in a more traditional way.
+It works very well with "easy" exercises like bodyweight pull-ups, press-ups, and dips, as well as with traditional resistance exercises like squats, bench presses, and deadlifts - particularly when utilizing a substantial load.

 About the Author

-Patrick Dale has almost 15 years of fitness industry experience.
-He has a wide and varied sporting history, having participated at a high level in athletics, rugby, rock climbing, trampolining, triathlon, weightlifting and bodybuilding.
+Patrick Dale has 15 years of fitness industry experience.
+He has a wide and varied sporting history, having participated at a high level in athletics, rugby, rock climbing, trampolining, triathlon, weightlifting, and bodybuilding.